Wedding Anniversary

-Wedding Anniversary is an Indian Hindi-language romantic drama film, directed by Shekhar S Jha, produced by Kumar V Mahant and Achut Naik, and presented by Bharat Shah.
+Wedding Anniversary is a 2017 Indian Hindi-language romantic drama film, directed by Shekhar S Jha, produced by Kumar V Mahant and Achut Naik, and presented by Bharat Shah.
 The film stars Nana Patekar and Mahie Gill in leading roles and was released on 24 February 2017.

 Plot

-Kahani (Mahie Gill) and her husband Nirbhay (Priyanshu Chatterjee) had planned to celebrate their wedding anniversary in Goa but due to some last minute work Nirbhay stays back and Kahani has to travel alone.
-While she waits for her husband in Goa, she picks up a book to read written by her favourite author Nagarjun (Nana Patekar) and after a short while a visitor rings the doorbell of her house who turns out to be none other than Nagarjun himself.
-The conversation that follows between the two of them where Nagarjun talks about love, its true meaning and the relevance it has in our lives forms the crux of this film's story.
+Kahani (Mahie Gill) and her husband Nirbhay (Priyanshu Chatterjee) had planned to celebrate their wedding anniversary in Goa, but due to some last-minute work, Nirbhay stayed back and Kahani had to travel alone.
+While she waits for her husband in Goa, she picks up a book to read written by her favourite author, Nagarjun (Nana Patekar).
+After a short while, a visitor rings the doorbell of her house, who turns out to be none other than Nagarjun himself.
+The conversation that follows between the two, involves Nagarjun talking about love, its true meaning, and the relevance it has in our lives, and it forms the crux of the film.